Updated: September 2016

 Most important is the fact that a standard homeowners insurance policy typically doesn't cover flood damage.
 And because floods can occur anywhere, you should consider purchasing a separate National Flood Insurance Program (NFIP) flood policy through an insurance agent.
 The NFIP is managed by the Federal Emergency Management Agency (FEMA).

 Not everyone understands the need for a separate flood policy.
 In fact, research shows that there's a common misconception that homeowners insurance covers flood damage when, in fact, it typically doesn't.
 In a March 2013 survey commissioned by Allstate, 44 percent of Americans said they believed they were covered for weather-related floods, when, in fact, only 15 percent reported having purchased a flood insurance policy through the NFIP.

 Costs for flood insurance will vary depending on how much coverage you buy, what the policy covers (does it just cover the structure? the contents of your home?) and your property's flood risk.
-The NFIP offers flood risk maps that can help you identify your community's level of risk.
+The NFIP offers flood risk maps to help you identify your community's level of risk.

-To obtain NFIP insurance, your community must participate in the program.
+To obtain an NFIP policy, your community must participate in the program.
 Most do, but not every municipality across the country does.
-Here is where you can find out whether your community is one of the more than 21,8000 that do take part (click on your state, and then search through the alphabetical listing of communities to see if yours is on the list).
+You can check whether your community participates in the NFIP Community Status Book (click on your state, and then search through the alphabetical listing of communities to see if yours is on the list).

-While flood insurance is offered through the NFIP, policies are sold and administered by private insurance companies like Allstate.
+While flood insurance is offered through the NFIP, policies are sold and administered by private insurance companies.
+Most policies don't take effect until 30 days after signing, so it's a good idea to consider purchasing coverage before storm season is upon you.
 Find an agent near you to talk about your flood insurance needs.
-Because most policies don't take effect until 30 days after signing, don't wait until the storm season is upon you to purchase yours.